GoogleCloudPlatform/java-docs-samples/eventarc/audit-storage/README.md

-# Events for Cloud Run - Cloud Storage tutorial
+# Cloud Eventarc - Cloud Storage via Audit Logs tutorial

 This sample shows how to create a service that processes GCS events.